DHBWProjectsIT23/JSON2Bat/README.md

 For parsing the JSON files, the [jsoncpp](https://github.com/open-source-parsers/jsoncpp) library is used.
 On UNIX system this library can simply be installed using the systems package manager (tested with WSL/Ubuntu and Arch).
-For Windows system a prebuild version is included - See [Windows](#windows) for more information.
+For Windows system a prebuild version is included.

 ## License